AG7GN/wecg/README.md

 1. Open a Terminal and run this command:

 		install_wecg.sh
+	Run it without arguments for instructions, then run it again with the appropriate arguments.
 When that completes, a browser will open and bring you to this page.
 1. Open the Main Menu editor: __Raspberry > Preferences > Main Menu editor__ and arrange the items in the Hamradio menu as desired.
 WARNING: Do not click __Cancel__ even if you make no changes!
 Click __OK__ instead.
 Clicking __Cancel__ will restore the menu to default settings.
 1. Configure rigCAT in FLdigi
 	- Start FLdigi: __Raspberry > Hamradio > START FLdigi+FLmsg__.